 Do upsets happen?
 Sure they do.
 But the results of the NCAA Tournament are not random.
 Here are some notes:

-- Of the last ten national champions, seven of them were No. 1 Seeds entering the tournament, and another was a highly-rated No. 2 Seed.
+- Of the 12 national champions since 2010, nine of them were No. 1 Seeds entering the tournament, and another was a highly-rated No. 2 Seed.
 Another was a No. 3 Seed coming off winning a major conference tournament.

 - Only one team (Connecticut in 2014) that won a title was a true Cinderella.
 And getting your title game pick right is the single-most important choice in most bracket pool scoring systems.

-- Half of all Final Four teams over the last decade have come from either the No. 1 or No. 2 Seeds.
+- Over half (26 of 48) of all Final Four teams since 2010 were either No. 1 or No. 2 Seeds.
 In comparison, they make up under 12% of the teams in the tournament field.

-- There have been only 19 (out of a possible 160) upsets by a team seeded No. 13 or worse in the first round in the last decade.
+- There were only 24 (out of a possible 192) upsets by a team seeded No. 13 or worse in the first round since 2010.